-- 1. All requests should be forwarded or referred to the School Admissions Team, Access and Inclusion, Nottingham City Council.
-Such requests will need to be made in writing and can be from the parent/carer of a child and/or the Head Teacher of the child's present school. - 2.
-Admissions Officers will request essential information from the child's present school in order for the local authority and/or the appropriate admission authority to give appropriate consideration to the request for a delayed transfer/admission. - 3.
-Admissions Officers will check the age of the child.
+- 1. All requests should be forwarded or referred to the School Admissions Team at Children and Adults.
+Such requests will need to made in writing and can be from the parent/carer of a child and/or the Head Teacher of the child's present school. - 2.
+The Admissions Officer will request essential information from the child's present school in order for the Local Authority and/or the appropriate admission authority to give appropriate consideration to the request for a delayed transfer/admission. - 3.
+The Admissions Officer will check the age of the child.
 In the case of a request for accelerated transfer, a child cannot be admitted to a secondary school until the age of 10 years and 6 months has been reached on the date of admission (Education Act 1996, Chapter 1).
 Pupils will not be admitted into Foundation 2 any earlier than the start of the academic year in which they reach their 5th birthday. - 4.
-Admissions Officers will contact other relevant professionals to seek information and advice about the child and their views on the request. - A moderation panel consisting of relevant professionals may be requested to make a recommendation to the Director of Children and Adults (or nominated representative), taking account of all the advice and information received to help ensure consistency of decision making. - 6.
+The Admissions Officer will contact other relevant professionals to seek information and advice about the child and their views on the request. - 5.
+A Moderation Panel consisting of relevant professionals may be requested to make a recommendation to the Director of Children and Adults (or her nominated representative), taking account of all the advice and information received to help ensure consistency of decision making. - 6.
 A letter confirming the decision on the request will be sent to the parents/carers and all parties consulted will be notified of the outcome.
 In the case of an accelerated transfer being approved, the Governing Body of the receiving school will also be informed. - 7.
-A decision to approve a delayed / accelerated transfer may be for a defined period only, i.e. a period of 6 months/12 months after which time the decision will be reviewed taking into account the child's progress. - 8.
+A decision to approve a delayed / accelerated transfer may be for a defined period of time only, i.e. a period of 6 months/12 months after which time the decision will be reviewed taking into account the child's progress. - 8.
 If the decision is not to approve a request to delay a transfer / admission outside the child's chronological year, further advice and support will be offered to the parents/carers.
-If it is not possible to reach agreement with the parents/carers the relevant papers should be forwarded to the Director of Children and Adults. - Parents do not have a right of appeal to an independent appeal if their request for delayed or accelerated admission is denied.
+If it is not possible to reach agreement with the parents/carers the relevant papers should be forwarded to the Director of Children and Adults.

+Parents do not have a right of appeal to an Independent Appeal Panel if their request for delayed or accelerated admission is denied.